Examination of Alterations: Erasures, Obliterations and Additions

 Negotiable Instruments Act 1881, Section 87 (material alteration).
 Any material alteration of a negotiable instrument made without the consent of all parties liable on it renders the instrument void as against them.
 Adding a zero to change 5,000 to 50,000, or changing "Pay to A" to "Pay to B", is the textbook material alteration.
 The QD opinion that establishes the alteration becomes the spine of the civil suit and any IPC/BNS prosecution.

 Murari Lal v.
 State of MP (1980, Supreme Court).
 Long-standing authority that the opinion of a handwriting and document expert is relevant under what was Section 45 IEA (now BSA 2023 Section 39), and that the court can act on it provided the reasoning is laid out and the expert can withstand cross-examination.
-NTA asks this case as the foundational reference for QD expert admissibility.
+The case is the foundational authority for QD expert admissibility.